Neuro

 • Minutes

-The 2-day conference is organized around six invited talks provided by leaders in their field.
+NEUROCOG is an international biannual conference in cognitive neurosciences intending to provide a workshop for recent advances in all domains of cognitive neurosciences.
+The 2025 conference topic is AI and the human brain.
+The 2-day conference is organised around six invited talks provided by leaders in their field.
 As NEUROCOG aims at creating a sense of community among the researchers, each keynote talk will be followed by an extended discussion time to encourage interactions between the speaker and the audience.
 With the same goal of fostering the interactions and discussions among the attendants, there will be no parallel talk sessions and the number of individual talks, as the number of attendants, will be limited.
 Two guided poster sessions will finally be organized with several poster prizes awarded on a competitive basis.

 Speakers